 Now the (supposedly) English-speaking servers are a whole other issue.
 It is obvious that anyone who is not French, German or Spanish (-speaking), but wants to play on a European server will choose one labelled as 'English'.
 That does, however, not mean that this person has even a basic command of the English language as such.
 Most of the time this did not pose any problems and I guess that those people are a small minority.
 Things will become interesting when one realm is chosen as the "unofficial" server for people from that region.
 I was lucky enough to experience this twice.
 One server was populated by lots of Turkish-speaking people, many of whom either did not understand English or simply refused to communicate in English.
 This made grouping very problematic.
 At least before the Dungeon Finder it was possible to manually select ones comrades in arms.
 After that it became increasingly difficult to form pre-made groups (not counting Rent-a-Tank) and on many occasions I would join a dungeon group via the Dungeon Finder and find two or three of the participants talking in a language other than English.
 I would then politely remind them to please communicate in English but, alas, I was mostly ignored.
 Seeing this, I would immediately add those people to my Ignore List.
 The old World of Warcraft website actually had a passage that explicitly stated that the server language was binding for all public communication on that realm.
 This page, however, cannot be found on the new Battle.net website.
 With the Dungeon Finder dungeons not being on the world server, but on an instance server, it would not matter anyway.
 I encountered the other example of an "unofficial" server when I joined Gevlon's Undergeared project on his home realm EU-Arathor, which had a very large population of Hungarian players.

-Now, please do not take this the wrong way: I have absolutely nothing against people from any nationality (in fact I consider myself European, maybe even Cosmopolitan) but I think that in the interest of fairness, we should all at least make an effort to communicate in a way that includes everyone and allows for a broader understanding.
+Now, please don't take this the wrong way: I have absolutely nothing against people from any nationality (in fact I consider myself European, maybe even Cosmopolitan) but I think that in the interest of fairness, we should all at least make an effort to communicate in a way that includes everyone and allows for a broader understanding – participation being the operative word.
 If someone wants to enjoy group content with their friends who are unable to communicate in the realm’s language, they could at least be polite enough to use the /whisper chat-mode.

 The reasons why I no longer enjoy World of Warcraft are manifold and have all been exhaustively and eloquently described by others.
 Have a closer look at my ESSENTIAL READING page, this post by Zellviren is particularly relevant.